-- 1) identification of the contract;

-- 2) identification of the assets and services covered by the contract;

-- 3) establishment of the transaction price;

-- 4) allocation of the contractual obligations of the variable price component;
+- 1. identification of the contract; - 2. identification of the assets and services covered by the contract; - 3. establishment of the transaction price; - 4. allocation of the contractual obligations of the variable price component;

-- 5) transfer of control.
+5. transfer of control.

 With IFRS 15, revenues are measured taking account of the contractual terms and practices generally applied in relations with customers.
 The price of this transaction is the amount of payment (which may include fixed or variable amounts, or both) considered to arise in exchange for the transfer of control of the promised goods/services.
 Control is generally considered to be the capacity to decide upon the use of the asset (good/service) and to substantially obtain all the remaining benefits.
 The total payment from contracts for the provision of services is broken down among all services on the basis of the sales price of the relative services as if they had been sold individually.
 For IFRS 15, within each contract, the base element for the recognition of revenues is the individual performance obligation.
-For each obligation to be satisfied, individually identified, the entity recognises the revenues where (or over time) the obligation is satisfied, transferring to the customer the promised good/service (or asset).
-The asset is transferred when (or over time) the client acquires control.
+For each obligation to be satisfied, individually identified, the entity recognises the revenues where (or over time) the obligation is satisfied, transferred when (or over time) the client acquires control.